Top 10 Places to Visit in Varanasi, India – Discover Spiritual Journey!

 Monsoon July to September Humid with heavy rains Scenic views but limited activities

-The winter months, from October to March, offer the most comfortable weather for visitors, with temperatures ranging between 10°C and 25°C. The evenings are particularly cool, making it ideal for attending the famous Ganga Aarti and exploring the city’s temples and ghats.
+The evenings are particularly cool, making it ideal for attending the famous Ganga Aarti and exploring the city’s temples and ghats.
 Summers can be extremely hot, with temperatures soaring above 40°C, while the monsoon season, although scenic, can disrupt travel plans due to heavy rainfall.

 How to Reach Varanasi?